rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

         name: J. Felipe Voloch
         org: University of Texas
   MRH04:
-    title: "Indifferentiability, impossibility results on reductions, and applications to the random oracle methodology"
+    title: "Indifferentiability, Impossibility Results on Reductions, and Applications to the Random Oracle Methodology"
     seriesinfo:
       "In": "TCC 2004: Theory of Cryptography"
       "pages": 21-39